-The Parish of Great Aycliffe comprises the town of Newton Aycliffe and the villages of Aycliffe and School Aycliffe.
+The Parish of Great Aycliffe comprises the town of Newton Aycliffe and the villages of Aycliffe and School Aycliffe and is the oldest New Town in the North East.
 The population of Great Aycliffe is approximately 26,633 (Census data 2011) and is projected to grow over the next few years.